 [x] Yes.
-If yes, describe: Registered Church and Religious Child Care Centers.
+If yes, describe: Registered Church and Religious Child Care Centers. [] No.

-Identify the family child care providers subject to licensing: Group Child Care Home (GCCH) - (7-12 children).
-A GCCH is defined as a facility within a residence occupied by the operator that cares for 7 to 12 children.
-The number of children includes those living in the residence and children related to the operator and must be licensed.
+b.
+Identify the family child care providers subject to licensing: Group Child Care Home (GCCH) - (7-12 children) A GCCH is defined as a residence occupied by the operator in which he/she regularly provides child care for at least seven but not more than twelve children, unattended by a parent or a legal guardian including those children living in the home and children received for child care who are related to the resident teacher/caregiver.
 Care may be provided for eight children without an additional caregiver within a residence occupied by the operator.
 When the attendance reaches nine or there are more than three children under the age of 24months, an additional caregiver must be present at all times.
-Small Family - Family Child Care Home (FCCH) - (Up to six children at any given time) A FCCH that provides care for more than one unrelated family of children within a residence occupied by the operator on a regular basis for no more than six children including operator's own or related children must be registered.
-This also applies if the FCCH elects to become licensed.
+Licensed Family Child Care Home(FCCH) - (Up to six children at any given time) A licensed FCCH provides care for more than one unrelated family of children within a residence occupied by the operator on a regular basis for no more than six children including operator's own or related children.
+This applies if the FCCH elects to become licensed.